Analysis of and workarounds for element reversal for a finite element-based algorithm for warping triangular and tetrahedral meshes: Element reversal and small-step FEMWARP

-Let $\Omega$ be the original polygonal or polyhedral domain, and let $\hat\Omega$ be the domain whose boundary is given by the user-specified deformation of the boundary nodes of $\Omega$, i.e., by the nodes at coordinates $(\hat x_B,\hat y_B)$.
+Recall that $\Omega$ is the original polygonal or polyhedral domain, and that $\hat\Omega$ is the domain whose boundary is given by the user-specified deformation of the boundary vertices of $\Omega$, i.e., by the vertices at coordinates $(\hat x_B,\hat y_B)$.
 Assume that this user-specified deformation is not self-intersecting and preserves orientation.

 Let $\phi$ be the mapping from $\Omega$ to $\hat\Omega$ computed by FEMWARP.
-In other words, interpolate the interior nodal deformations linearly over the elements to arrive at a continuous function on the whole domain.
+In other words, interpolate the interior vertex deformations linearly over the elements to arrive at a continuous function on the whole domain.
 (In the case that FEMWARP fails, parts of $\phi(\Omega)$ may protrude outside of $\hat\Omega$.)

 Let $\phi^*$ be the mapping that is obtained from the exact (continuum) Laplacian.
 In other words, solve the boundary value problems

 and define $\phi^*(x,y)=(\hat x(x,y),\hat y(x,y))$.
 Let us call this warping algorithm ``continuum FEMWARP''.